Alphabetical List of All Publications

 - State and Local Bond and Tax Ballot Measures

-The report presents the results of state and local tax and bond measures that appeared on Primary, Special, and General Election Ballots for the years listed.
+The report presents the results of fiscal measures that appeared on Primary, Special, General and Local Election Ballots for the years listed.

 - Results of the 2012 General Election [CDIAC #13-01]